Useful information on the topic of coins in Switzerland is available on this page.

 2-centime coins

-The 2-centime coins minted between 1948 and 1974 were recalled as per 1 January 1978.
-Until 30 June 1979 the Swiss Federal Cash Office (Eidgenössische Staatskasse) exchanged them at face value.
+The 2-centime coins minted between 1948 and 1974 were withdrawn from circulation on 1 January 1978.
+They were exchanged by the Swiss Federal Cash Office (Eidgenössische Staatskasse) at their nominal value until 30 June 1979.

-The worthless 2-centime coins might possibly have collector's value.
+Although worthless, the 2-centime coins may still have collector's value.
 Unlike numismatists, antique shops or banks, the SNB does not deal in worthless coins.

 1-centime coins

-The 1-centime coins were recalled as per 1 January 2007.
-They will be exchanged at their nominal value by the Swiss National Bank until 31 December 2026.
+The 1-centime coins were withdrawn from circulation on 1 January 2007.
+They will be exchanged at their nominal value by the SNB until 31 December 2026.

 The "Instruction sheet on exchanging damaged coins" contains a list of all our bank offices.

-Information about these coins is available on the Swissmint website (www.swissmint.ch).
+Information about these coins is available on the Swissmint website.

-Commemorative coins issued by the Swiss Confederation can be exchanged for face value at the SNB's cash offices or agencies (but not at the representative offices).
+Commemorative coins issued by the Swiss Confederation can be exchanged at their nominal value at the SNB's cashier's offices or agencies (but not at the representative offices).

 According to art.
 6 of the Coinage Ordinance, the Swiss National Bank replaces damaged coins.
 In the instruction sheet below, you will find explanations regarding the exchange of damaged coins.